aeheathc/CommandShops/README.md

 Changelog
 -------------------

+**4.2.3**

+* Tested with CB 1.6.2
+* Fixed confusion between discs "11" and "wait"
+* New items up to the current snapshot of MC 1.7
+* Moving or deleting a shop that had a WG region now removes enter message from the old region.

 **4.2.2**

 * New config option "Markets" where you can specify a list of WG regions that act as Markets, meaning region-based shops cannot be created outside them.
 A market can't have a shop connected directly to it, either.
 The default is blank, meaning region-based shops can still be created anywhere.